urasoguz/gemai/ios/AppStoreMetadata.md

 📊 Detailed results and recommendations
 🌍 40+ language support

-gemai is an AI-powered mobile application developed for professional skin analysis.
+DermAI is an AI-powered mobile application developed for professional skin analysis.
 It instantly detects problems in your skin and offers personalized recommendations.

 Features:
 • Instant skin analysis